-There’s a large-scale national conversation happening right now about gun violence and how to prevent it in communities across America, but there’s a huge problem: There’s virtually no public funding going towards researching impacts and solutions surrounding firearm injuries and violence, which in turn affects how leaders, lawmakers, the media, and the general public frame the issue and solve it.
+There’s a large-scale national conversation happening right now about gun violence and how to prevent it in communities across America, but there’s a huge problem: There’s virtually no public funding going towards health research to find solutions for gun violence.
+You can’t eliminate an epidemic without investing in the process to learn what works to prevent and treat it.

 Consider this: The Centers for Disease Control, whose mission is to protect America from health, safety and security threats has no budget for firearm injury research because Congress refuses to appropriate funds.

 - Overall, federal spending on firearm injury research is less than 2% of what would be predicted based on the burden of injury.
 For comparison, its funding is less than 0.8% of that for sepsis, a disease with a similar death toll.

 - The number of academic publications about firearm injury research dropped by two-thirds after the Dickey amendment was passed.
 Only about 40 researchers have completed more than five studies on firearm injury prevention.

 - In turn, physicians and other healthcare professionals are in a unique positions to help with firearm injury prevention, but they lack the research-backed education, tools, and resources to do that.